clarkmt2/ECE_445_WaterBlaster/notebook/clarkmt2/notebook.md

 Design procedure overview (similar to what will be in the report)

+This section mentions adjustments from weekly TA meeting checks and how we got guided to our final solution.

 When we began our design we found many different potential solutions, some we were able to rule out quickly due to lack of part availability, such as an expandable water bladder to attach to our pump, as when we went to work on this, we found it would need a custom